CAPTAIN'S QUARTERS II BBS

 CQ II is dedicated to vintage Macintosh and Apple IIgs users!

-About CQ II
+ABOUT CQ II

 CQ II runs Mystic BBS software on a 2Ghz Core 2 Duo Mac Mini with OS X 10.6.8,